ibm-cloud-docs/discovery/using.md

 - `filter(enriched_text.entities.text:"Pittsburgh Steelers").term(enriched_text.sentiment.document.label,count:3)`

-This example aggregation will first narrow down (filter) a set of articles in {{site.data.keyword.discoverynewsshort}} to only the ones that include the entities text of `twitter`, then divide those articles by the document sentiment types.
-Only the top 3 document sentiment types (`positive`, `negative`, `neutral`) will be returned.
+This example aggregation first filters a set of articles in {{site.data.keyword.discoverynewsshort}} to only the ones that include the entities text of `twitter`.
+Next, the aggregation divides those articles by the document sentiment types.
+Only the top 3 document sentiment types (`positive`, `negative`, `neutral`) are returned.

 - `filter(enriched_text.entities.text:twitter).term(enriched_text.sentiment.document.label,count:3)`